shadihalloun35/ImageClassification/README.md

-# ImageClassification
+# Image Classification

- Seminar in image classification course about describing objects by their attributes
+Seminar in image classification course - University Of Haifa A presentation about describing objects by their attributes

+Presenter: Shadi Halloun
+Teacher: Rita Osadchy